-According to federal regulations, repeat courses may impact your financial aid eligibility and awards for Federal Title IV financial aid.
-In order for a repeated course to count toward your financial aid enrollment status for financial aid purposes, you may only repeat a previously passed course once (a total of two attempts).
-If you enroll in a previously repeated course for a third time, this course will not count towards your enrollment for financial aid purposes.
+According to federal regulations, repeat courses may impact your financial aid eligibility.
+In order for a repeated course to count toward your enrollment status for financial aid purposes, it may only have been previously passed once (a total of two attempts).
+If you enroll in a previously passed course for a third time, this course will not count towards your enrollment for financial aid purposes.
 This rule applies whether or not the student received aid for earlier enrollments in the course.

 - A student may receive aid when repeating a course for the first time.